Towards a general description of the cavitation threshold in acoustic systems: Application of the Analytical Model and Results

-Eq. \ref{equazione_3} can be used for estimating the acoustic pressure amplitude that has generated cavitation in the experimental observations.
+Eq. \ref{equazione_3} can be used for estimating the acoustic pressure amplitude (\(p_{0}|_{cav}\)) that has generated cavitation in the experimental observations (Fig. \ref{Scatter_tensile}).
 Assuming that the adjacent liquid has the same velocity as the transducer surface (no-slip condition), the velocity amplitude (\(v_0\)) and the wave number (\(k\)) can be computed by using the frequency ($f_p$) and the displacement amplitude (\(A_{cav}\)), resulting from the tracking procedure.
-The tensile strength (\(p_R\)), i.e. the value of the tensile stress at which cavitation happens, can be computed by correcting the acoustic pressure amplitude with the hydrostatic term: